dalmo1991/superflexPy/doc/build_element.rst

 ----------------------

-A splitter is an element that takes the flux from an upstream element and divides it to feed multiple downstream elements.
+A splitter is an element that takes the flux from an upstream element and distributes it to feed multiple downstream elements.
 The element is controlled by parameters that define the portion of the flux that goes into a specific element.

 The simple case that we consider here has a single input flux that is split to two downstream elements.
-In this case, the splitter needs only one parameter (:math:`\alpha_{\textrm{split}}`) to be defined and the fluxes to the downstream elements are
+In this case, the splitter needs only one parameter (:math:`\alpha_{\textrm{split}}`).
+The fluxes to the downstream elements are

 .. math::